Somatic cell nuclear transfer: Policies regarding human SCNT

 SCNT involving human cells is currently legal for research purposes in the United Kingdom, having been incorporated into the Human Fertilisation and Embryology Act 1990.
 Permission must be obtained from the Human Fertilisation and Embryology Authority in order to perform or attempt SCNT.

 In the United States, the practice remains legal, as it has not been addressed by federal law.
 However, in 2002, a moratorium on United States federal funding for SCNT prohibits funding the practice for the purposes of research.
 Thus, though legal, SCNT cannot be federally funded.
 American scholars have recently argued that because the product of SCNT is a clone embryo, rather than a human embryo, these policies are morally wrong and should be revised.

 In 2003, the United Nations adopted a proposal submitted by Costa Rica, calling on member states to "prohibit all forms of human cloning in as much as they are incompatible with human dignity and the protection of human life."
 This phrase may include SCNT, depending on interpretation.

 The Council of Europe's Convention on Human Rights and Biomedicine and its Additional Protocol to the Convention for the Protection of Human Rights and Dignity of the Human Being with regard to the Application of Biology and Medicine, on the Prohibition of Cloning Human Being appear to ban SCNT of human beings.
 Of the Council's 45 member states, the Convention has been signed by 31 and ratified by 18.
 The Additional Protocol has been signed by 29 member nations and ratified by 14.

+Experimental research

+Experimentally inducing a reductive division called mitomeiosis in human somatic cells within enucleated oocytes can halve the diploid chromosome set and produce embryos with combined somatic and sperm-derived chromosomes, though it remains a proof of concept requiring further research.
+This could eventually help infertile individuals or same-sex couples have genetically related children.